Hutt City takes lead on massive global charity campaign

 Registration is now open with each participant committing to fundraising as much as they can.

-100% of funds raised will go towards homelessness charities in New Zealand we have chosen Habitat for Humanity (NZ) and another organisation OrangeSky (NZ) which works face-to-face with the most vulnerable each day.
+100% of funds raised will go towards homelessness charity in New Zealand we have chosen OrangeSky (NZ) which works face-to-face with the most vulnerable each day.
 They receive the bulk of what will be raised with an extra contribution we will make to the international recipients: UNICEF, the Malala Fund and the Institute of Global Homelessness.

 While the Sleep Out part of December 7 in McEwan Park is for 18+, we have taken the opportunity to engage with our families and younger people by holding a FREE Christmas Concert aptly named ‘SANTA at SUNSET’ with a range of artists, bands, choirs and entertainers plus the Jolly Guy as well.